thinktandem/thinktandem.io/src/content/articles/drupal8-file-to-media.md

 I started out using Google to see if anyone else had figured this out.
 There was a [a blog post by PreviousNext](https://www.previousnext.com.au/blog/migrating-drupal-7-file-entities-drupal-8-media-entities) and a [Drupal StackExchange post](https://drupal.stackexchange.com/questions/247328/how-do-i-migrate-file-entities-into-media-entities) that seemed promising.
 After some tinkering, the PreviousNext post didn't fit my use case.
 The StackExchange post straight up didn't work due to missing parameters in the migration config.

 I also researched [core](https://www.drupal.org/docs/8/api/migrate-api/migrate-process-plugins/list-of-core-migrate-process-plugins) and [contrib](https://www.drupal.org/docs/8/api/migrate-api/migrate-process-plugins/list-of-process-plugins-provided-by-migrate-plus) Migration plugins as well.
 I decided to give the [entity_generate](https://www.drupal.org/docs/8/api/migrate-api/migrate-process-plugins/contrib-process-plugin-entity_generate) plugin a try as the name seemed promising.
-I have used a lot of migration plugins, but never tried this one yet.
+I have used a lot of migration plugins, but had never tried this one.
 Again I hit a brick wall as it seems the ```entity_generate``` plugin is not capable of converting an entity type.
-I could of played around with it more and possibly tried to finagle something with default values.
-However I had already spent 2 hours and thus I did not want to waste the client's time more.
+I could of played around with it more and possibly tried to finagle something with default values, but I had already spent 2 hours and did not want to waste more valuable time.

 I knew I had to write something custom as I have done many time before.
-With the help of my research previously I was able to accomplish my goal.
+With the help of my research I was able to accomplish my goal.

 Migrating Drupal 7 Files to Drupal 8 Media Entities
 ----------------